Training for professionals

 Experiential Learning

-Everyone will have the opportunity to conduct live IFS sessions with fellow participants while I supervise and offer input.
+There will be periodic opportunities to conduct live IFS sessions with fellow participants while I supervise and offer input.
 All experiential sessions will be followed by a group debrief so everyone can process and learn together.

 Case Consultation Opportunities